Pre-Order Stephen’s New Album: A Passing Train – A Compilation

 As with Arizona, Doster assembled the same core studio band for New Black Suit, which features the recently passed, musician extraordinaire, George Reiff (Joe Walsh, Jacob Dylan) on bass, master percussionist, Dony Wynn (Robert Palmer, Dr. John) on drums and percussion, and the immaculately tasteful Kevin Lovejoy (Spoon, John Mayer) on piano, organ, and various keyboards.

 Doster began writing songs in his teens and still considers it to be the most compelling part of the music making process.
-He collaborated on several songs with Tommy Shannon and Chris Layton for their 2002 all-star compilation Double Trouble Been A Long Time.
+He wrote all the songs on the seven records he has released.
+He also collaborated on several songs with Tommy Shannon and Chris Layton for their 2002 all-star compilation Double Trouble Been A Long Time.
 Notably, the song “Baby There’s No One Like You” was recorded by Dr. John and Willie Nelson.
 The record was their first release as Double Trouble following the passing of their friend and bandleader, Stevie Ray Vaughan.
 It spent two weeks at #1 on the Billboard Blues Chart.

 Other songs he has written or co-written have been recorded by Maren Morris, Storyville, Tommy Elskes, Rick Busby, Albert Cummings, Malford Milligan, Jonny Lang, Kenny Wayne Shepherd, Brint Anderson, Philip Gibbs, and Charlie Sexton.

 In 2010, Doster signed a publishing deal with the Universal Music Group.
-The songs have appeared in a wide array of international television programs and films, including Dancing With The Stars” and “Access Hollywood” in the United States.
+The songs have appeared in a wide array of international television programs and films, including Dancing With The Stars.

 Stephen was born on November 10th, 1955 in Corpus Christi, Texas.
 He moved to London, England before his second birthday due to his father’s work for the U.S. government.
 After three years the Doster family moved to Chateauroux, France where they stayed for two years before returning stateside to Abilene, Texas.
 It was here he joined his first band, the Par-We-Romis, which they believed meant ‘The Three Little Twigs’ in Latin.